 Part-funded by the Sultan Shah Jahan Begum, ruler of the Indian state of Bhopal, the mosque was built between 1888 and 1889.
 Architect William Isaac Chambers designed it.

 The Muslim Burial Ground in Woking was established nearby in 1917 for Indian Muslim soldiers who had died in England after fighting for Britain in the First World War.

 Fazl Mosque or London Mosque, Wandsworth, London

-The Fazl Mosque, built in 1925-6, was the first purpose-built mosque in London and the first to be made in Britain since the Shah Jahan Mosque opened in Woking in 1889.
+The Fazl Mosque, built between 1925 and 1926, was the first purpose-built mosque in London and the first to be made in Britain since the Shah Jahan Mosque opened in Woking in 1889.

 Built for the Ahmadiyya Muslim Community, it was designed in a restrained classical Mughal style by TH Mawson & Sons.
 The design incorporated modern materials and construction methods.

 Adapting and transforming buildings

 The use of domestic buildings for religious worship is a centuries-old tradition, and the vast majority of mosques in England are conversions of houses or other structures.

 The Shahkamal Jamae Masjid, Leeds

 The Shahkamal Jamae Masjid and Madrasha mosque are an example of a modest brick terrace house in the Beeston area of Leeds converted into a mosque.